Vinilificio/vinilificio.com/en/giftcard.md

 <br>
 To make your <b>Vinilificio Gift Card</b><br>
 - You can choose the type of vinyl (format, colour and how many minutes of music you want to be recorded) and whether you want printed center labels and printed cover.
-- Or you can choose the value of the gift card (between € 20.00 and € 113.00).<br>
+- Or you can choose the value of the gift card from € 20.00.<br>

 <br><br>
 For more information <a href="mailto:office@vinilificio.com">office at vinilificio.com</a>